 A pier and beam foundation rests on joists, or planks, that run across the floor to help keep support even.
 The joists are placed on piers made of wood and concrete that rely on the stability of the soil beneath them to provide support for the weight of your house.

 Because of their structure, pier and beam foundations provide:

 The clay soil of north Texas has an advantage when coupled with pier and beam foundations.
 The fine grains that make up clay are pliable when moist and brittle when dry.
 Piers can move together with moist clay and won’t break dry clay because of their even weight distribution.

 Since the joists that support your house are lifted about 18 inches from the ground, there is room for you or a repairman to move underneath the foundation.
-Having a crawl space is handy when problems arise with your foundation or plumbing and you need a quick fix.
+Having a crawl space is handy when problems arise with your foundation needs a quick fix.